 No student shall be involuntarily removed by UPCS for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five (5) school days before the effective date of the action.
 The written notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder, and shall inform the student, the student's parent/guardian, or educational rights holder of the basis for which the student is being involuntarily removed and the student's parent, guardian, or educational rights holder's right to request a hearing to challenge the involuntary removal.
-If the student's parent, guardian, or education to involuntarily remove the student.
-If the student's parent, guardian, or educational rights remove the student.
-If the student's parent, guardian, or educational rights remove the student.
-If the student's parent, guardian, or educational rights remove the student.
-If the student's parent, guardian, or educational rights remove the student.

-holder requests a hearing, the student shall remain enrolled and shall not be removed until UPCS issues a final decision.
+If the student's parent, guardian, or educational rights holder requests a hearing, the Charter School shall utilize the same hearing procedures specified below for expulsions, before the effective date of the action to involuntarily remove the student.
+If the student's parent, guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be removed until UPCS issues a final decision.
 As used herein, "involuntarily removed" includes disenrolled, dismissed, transferred, or terminated, but does not include removals for misconduct which may be grounds for suspension or expulsion as enumerated below.
 Students may be involuntarily removed for reasons including, but not limited to, failure to comply with the terms of the student's independent study Master Agreement pursuant to Education Code Section 51747(c)(4).